creativescala/creative-scala/src/pages/expressions/images.md

 ### Primitive Images

-The Doodle project gives us access to some useful drawing tools as well as the regular Scala core library.
+The Doodle console gives us access to some useful drawing tools as well as the regular Scala standard library.
 Try creating a simple shape:

 ~~~ scala
 scala> Circle(10)